 Virginia police investigate explosion at house where officers were trying to serve a search warrant

 ARLINGTON, Va.
-(AP) — Police in a Virginia suburb of the nation’s capital are investigating an explosion at a residence where officers were trying to serve a search warrant Monday.
+(AP) — Police in a Virginia suburb of the nation’s capital are investigating a massive explosion at a house where officers were trying to serve a search warrant Monday.

 The Arlington County Police Department said in a statement that the suspect fired several shots inside the home and that an explosion happened.
 Firefighters were working to extinguish the fire.